Vercidium/particles/README.md

 This repository uses mock OpenGL bindings.
 [OpenGL.Net](https://github.com/luca-piccioni/OpenGL.Net) can be installed through NuGet as an alternative.

 ## In Practice
-Particles in Sector's Edge are small cubes that are created from explosions, block destruction, projectile trails, player damage, rain and snow.
-See the particle system in action on our [Steam page](https://sectorsedge.com/s/izl4).
+This particle system is used in Sector's Edge to render block destruction particles projectile trails, rain and snow.
+See the particle system in action on the [Sector's Edge Steam page](https://sectorsedge.com/s/izl4).